instructian/art3870winter2017-sample2/README.md

 Here is a short walk-though to get a single page on github as a user page.
 If i left off an details please leave me comments in the issues tracker.  thanks

+## Setting up the repository and adding a ZURB Foundation template

 |              |              |
 |        ---      |        ---      |
 |1.
 Set up a new repo as in the previous demo | [art3870winter2017-sample1](https://github.com/instructian/art3870winter2017-sample1)|